noyah81/cougars/README.md

 -home.html: runs the main page ("welcome" page for users upon clicking link)

-   -form for users (Bootstrao) to input emails and sites they visited
+   -form for users (Bootstrap) to input emails and sites they visited

 -base.html: established navigation bar